 specifying this configuration looks like this:

-apiVersion: v1 kind: Service metadata: name: frontend labels: app: guestbook tier: frontend spec: # if your cluster supports it, uncomment the following to automatically create # an external load-balanced IP for the frontend service. # type: LoadBalancer ports: - port: 80 selector: app: guestbook tier: frontend
+apiVersion: v1 kind: Service metadata: name: frontend labels: app: guestbook tier: frontend spec: # comment or delete the following line if you want to use a LoadBalancer type: NodePort # if your cluster supports it, uncomment the following to automatically create # an external load-balanced IP for the frontend service. # type: LoadBalancer ports: - port: 80 selector: app: guestbook tier: frontend

 frontend Service is created, GKE creates a load